-If you’re suffering from a condition that prevents you from working or is expected to prevent you from working for at least a year, you may be entitled to Social Security Disability (SSD) benefits.
+Suppose you’re suffering from a condition that prevents you from working or is expected to prevent you from working for at least a year.
+In that case, you may be entitled to Social Security Disability (SSD) benefits.
 At Newlin Disability, we’re here to answer your questions about what SSD benefits may help cover.

 Social Security Disability Benefits

-These benefits are awarded to United States citizens who have worked long enough—and therefore paid enough into the system through taxes—to be eligible.
+To be eligible, these benefits are awarded to United States citizens who have worked long enough—and therefore paid enough into the system through taxes.
 Each individual must also suffer from a qualifying condition listed in the Social Security Administration (SSA) Blue Book of eligible conditions.
 A person who qualifies for Social Security Disability benefits may not be the only one who is eligible for compensation due to their condition, though.

 Children’s and Survivor Benefits

-Children with disabilities may be eligible for benefits if their parents have a qualifying work history and they meet certain age requirements.
-An article from NASDAQ explains a spouse or next of kin may also qualify for payments from the SSA if a loved one who had worked and paid into the Social Security program passes unexpectedly.
+Children with disabilities may be eligible for benefits if their parents have a qualifying work history and they meet specific age requirements.
+An article from NASDAQ explains that a spouse or next of kin may also qualify for payments from the SSA if a loved one who has worked and paid into the Social Security program passes unexpectedly.

 Supplemental Security Income